Advanced Search

 • Available Online: 2025-12-16

-• In dense and structurally complex urban environments, UAV swarm–based radiation source localization is often degraded by signal attenuation, multipath propagation, and building obstructions.
-To overcome these limitations, this paper proposes a dynamic formation–adjustment localization method for UAV swarms.
-By optimizing the geometric configuration of the swarm, the method reduces path loss and interference, thereby enhancing localization accuracy.
-Received signal strength is used to assess signal quality in real time, enabling adaptive formation adjustments that improve signal propagation.
-Moreover, geometric dilution of precision and root mean square error metrics are integrated to further refine swarm geometry and improve distance estimation reliability.
-Experimental results show that the proposed method converges faster and significantly improves localization accuracy in complex urban environments, reducing errors by over 80%.
-The method also adapts effectively to environmental variations, demonstrating strong robustness and practical applicability.
-Objective UAV swarm localization and formation control in urban environments are challenged by obstacles, signal attenuation, and rapidly changing conditions, which limit the reliability of traditional methods.
-To overcome these issues, this study proposes a radiation source localization approach that integrates Received Signal Strength Indicator–based sensing with dynamic formation adjustment, aiming to improve localization accuracy and enhance system robustness in complex urban scenarios.
-Methods The proposed method uses Received Signal Strength Indicator measurements to estimate the distance to the radiation source and dynamically adjusts the UAV swarm formation to reduce localization errors.
-These adjustments are driven by real-time feedback incorporating relative positions, signal strength, and environmental variations.
-Localization accuracy is further enhanced through a multi-sensor fusion strategy that integrates GPS, IMU, and depth camera data.
-A data-quality assessment mechanism evaluates signal reliability and triggers formation adaptation when the signal falls below a predefined threshold.
-Overall, the optimization process minimizes positioning errors and improves the robustness of the localization system.
-Results and Discussions Simulation experiments in a ROS-based environment were conducted to evaluate the proposed UAV swarm localization method under urban obstacles and multipath conditions.
-The swarm began in a hexagonal formation and dynamically adjusted its geometry according to environmental changes and localization confidence (Fig. 3-4).
-As shown in Fig. 5, localization errors fluctuated during initialization but quickly converged to below 1 m after 150 s.
-Formation comparisons (Fig. 6) showed that symmetric structures such as hexagonal and triangular formations maintained errors under 0.5 m, while asymmetric formations (T and Y-shape) produced deviations up to 4.9 m.
-Further comparisons (Fig. 7) indicated that traditional RSSI saturated near 15 m, DOA fluctuated between 5–14 m, and TDOA failed due to synchronization issues, whereas the proposed method achieved sub-meter accuracy within 60 s and remained robust throughout the mission.
-These results demonstrate that combining RSSI-based distance estimation with dynamic formation adjustment substantially improves localization accuracy, convergence speed, and adaptability in complex environments.
-Conclusions This paper tackles the challenge of UAV swarm localization in complex urban environments by integrating RSSI-based distance estimation with dynamic formation adjustment and multi-sensor fusion.
-ROS-based simulations validate the effectiveness of the proposed method, showing that: (1) localization errors converge rapidly to sub-meter levels, reaching below 1 m within 150 s even in NLoS conditions; (2) symmetric formations, such as hexagonal and triangular structures, outperform asymmetric ones, reducing errors by up to 67% compared with fixed Y-shaped formations; and (3) relative to traditional RSSI, DOA, and TDOA approaches, the proposed method achieves faster convergence, higher stability, and greater robustness.
+• In dense and structurally complex urban environments, Unmanned Aerial Vehicle (UAV) swarm radiation source localization is affected by signal attenuation, multipath propagation, and building obstructions.
+To address these limitations, a dynamic formation-optimization method for UAV swarms is proposed.
+By improving the geometric configuration of the swarm, the method reduces path loss and interference, which strengthens localization accuracy.
+Received signal strength is used to evaluate signal quality in real time and supports adaptive formation adjustments that improve propagation conditions.
+Geometric dilution of precision and root mean square error metrics are integrated to refine swarm geometry and improve distance-estimation reliability.
+Simulation results show that the proposed method converges faster and improves localization accuracy in complex urban environments, reducing errors by more than 80 percent.
+The method adapts to environmental variation and demonstrates strong robustness and practical value.
+Objective UAV swarm localization and formation control in urban environments are affected by obstacles, signal attenuation, and rapid variation in the surroundings that reduce the reliability of conventional methods.
+This study proposes a radiation source localization approach that integrates the Received Signal Strength Indicator (RSSI) with dynamic formation adjustment to improve localization accuracy and strengthen system robustness in complex urban scenarios.
+RSSI is used once in full form, then referenced consistently.
+Methods The method uses RSSI measurements to estimate the distance to the radiation source and adjusts UAV swarm formation in real time to reduce localization errors.
+These adjustments are based on feedback that reflects relative positions, signal strength, and environmental variation.
+Localization accuracy is strengthened through a multi-sensor fusion strategy that integrates GPS, IMU, and depth-camera data.
+A data-quality assessment mechanism evaluates signal reliability and triggers formation adaptation when the signal drops below a predefined threshold.
+This optimization process reduces positioning errors and improves system robustness.
+Results and Discussions Simulation experiments in a ROS-based environment were conducted to evaluate the UAV swarm localization method under urban obstacles and multipath conditions.
+The swarm began in a hexagonal formation and adjusted its geometry according to environmental variation and localization confidence (Fig. 34).
+As shown in Fig. 5, localization errors fluctuated during initialization but converged to below 1 m after 150 s.
+Formation comparisons (Fig. 6) showed that symmetric structures such as hexagonal and triangular formations maintained errors below 0.5 m, whereas asymmetric formations (T and Y shape) produced deviations up to 4.9 m.
+Further comparisons (Fig. 7) showed that traditional RSSI saturated near 15 m, direction of arrival fluctuated between 5 and 14 m, and time difference of arrival failed due to synchronization problems.
+The proposed method achieved sub-meter accuracy within 60 s and remained robust throughout the mission.
+These findings indicate that combining RSSI-based distance estimation with dynamic formation adjustment improves localization accuracy, convergence speed, and adaptability under complex environmental conditions.
+Conclusions This study addresses UAV swarm localization in complex urban environments by integrating RSSI-based distance estimation, dynamic formation adjustment, and multi-sensor fusion.
+ROS-based simulations show that: (1) localization errors converge rapidly to sub-meter levels, reaching below 1 m within 150 s under non-line-of-sight conditions; (2) symmetric formations such as hexagonal and triangular configurations outperform asymmetric ones and reduce errors by up to 67 percent compared with fixed Y-shaped formations; and (3) relative to traditional RSSI, direction of arrival, and time difference of arrival approaches, the proposed method shows faster convergence, higher stability, and stronger robustness.

 • loading